-The EM&A programme was undertaken in accordance with the Updated EM&A Manual of the Project.
+The EM&A programme was undertaken in accordance with the Manual of the Project.
 Summary of the monitoring activities during this reporting period is presented as below:

 Monitoring Activities Number of Sessions

 1-hour Total Suspended Particulates (TSP) air quality monitoring 102

-Noise monitoring 65
+Noise monitoring 61

 Water quality monitoring 37

 Vessel line-transect surveys for Chinese White Dolphin (CWD) monitoring 6

 Land-based theodolite tracking survey effort for CWD monitoring 15

-Coral post-translocation monitoring 1
+Terrestrial ecology monitoring 2

-Apart from the regular site inspections, audit of SkyPier High Speed Ferries (HSF), audit of the construction and associated vessels, and audit of the implementation of Marine Mammal Watching Plan (MMWP) and Dolphin Exclusion Zone (DEZ) Plan were also conducted in the reporting period.
-Based on the information including ET's observations, records of Marine Surveillance System (MSS) and contractors' site records, the environmental mitigation measures were properly implemented and the construction activities of the Project in the reporting period did not introduce adverse impacts to the sensitive receivers.
+Environmental auditing works, including weekly site inspections of construction works conducted by the ET and bi-weekly site inspections conducted by the Independent Environmental Checker (IEC), audit of SkyPier High Speed Ferries (HSF), audit of construction and associated vessels, and audit of implementation of Marine Mammal Watching Plan (MMWP) and Dolphin Exclusion Zone (DEZ) Plan, were conducted in the reporting period.
+Based on information including ET's observations, records of Marine Surveillance System (MSS), and contractors' site records, it is noted that environmental pollution control and mitigation measures were properly implemented and construction activities of the Project in the reporting period did not introduce adverse impacts to the sensitive receivers.